kadekutama/Computer-Graphics/README.md

 # Computer-Graphics

 This repository contains some coursework and personal projects.
-Mostly written in the programming language C ++ and Free Pascal.
+Mostly written in the programming language C++ and Free Pascal.

 IDE that used in this repository:
 - CodeBlocks 16:01 MinGW with FreeGLUT 3.0.0